JLuc/scribus-project-manager/README.md

 Also :
 * **shellcolors** : create variables to easily bring colors to console output using escape sequences

-## Configuration data

-Configuration is a set of values for **page sizes**, **bleeds**, **marks**, **color profiles** and all other book creation issues that are required for your book or magazine etc...
-None of this is require, it all depends of what you need to check and ensure.

-These config are attributes of the SLA XML file tags.
-Config files are shell scripts that set variables : usualy there is one variable for each XML attribute you need to check/set.

-The configuration values are parameters for slacheck script and can be set
-- at global tool level in the slacheck.defaultconfig file
-- at project level in the project related local slacheck.config file
-- at file level in the file-related local filename.config file

-So as to create a config file from scratch you'll have to
-- open an SLA with a text editor and understand its structure.
-- findout which attributes you need.
-- findout their correct values
-- create a config file composed with all "attribute=value" settings.

-The default config file has done all this tedious job and you can also simply look at it and edit a copy in you work space so as to make it fit your need.
-It will be rather simple.

-In case some of the file of your project requires different settings, then you have to create the required file-related restricted settings.
-Doing this requires
-- edit a correct SLA that fit your standards,
-- look for all the attributes names and values there
-- and set them as the goal for your project or file in the corresponding config file

-So as to check whether the SLA document have the correct settings, just launch the script.
-In case an error is detected, you can fix it and set the the SLA parameters to the correct (project or document specific) specified values, use the `-set` option.

 ## Set of files composing the project ##

 The set of files is described in a string made out of all filenames in their appearing order.